Can Public Schools Force Students to Take AP Courses and Exams?

 Some Texas schools are even taking extra steps to ensure positive student performance on AP exams.
 According to WFAA.com, the Dallas ISD is offering monetary rewards to students who score a three or higher on their exams.
 The additional funds are courtesy of the Texas Instruments Foundation, which offered the school district $1.5 million to support the reward program in all 32 high schools for the next three years.

 Students who do well on their exams will receive $100 for each positive score to spend as they like.
-Thus far, nearly 10,000 students have benefited from the program, earning up to $400 in some cases.
+Thus far, nearly 10,000 students have benefited from the program, sometimes earning up to $400.

-Israel Ruiz, a former AP student told WFAA, "Once you have the extra cash, that cash can be used on future books.
+Israel Ruiz, a former AP student, told WFAA, "Once you have the extra cash, that cash can be used on future books.
 That's the biggest thing.
 Books are pretty expensive in college.
 Having $200 to put towards your first semester of books would be fantastic."
-Other recipients plan to spend their money in a variety of ways since no requirements are placed on where the money has to go.
+Other recipients plan to spend their money in various ways since no requirements are placed on where it must go.

 Questions?
 Contact us on Facebook. @publicschoolreview